 These bugs don't just hitchhike home with you from a hotel or motel.
 As mentioned above, you can pick them up in other places.
 But it is also important to realize that you and your family aren't the only ones who can bring bed bugs into your home.
 If someone comes to spend the night at your home, they may unknowingly bring bed bugs with them.
 The more they know about searching for bed bugs and bed bug signs as they travel to your home, the safer everyone will be.

-You may know that a bed bug is a rust-colored bug with horizontal dents on its abdomen, six legs, two antennae, and may be bloated and pill shaped if it has had a recent blood meal.
+You may know that a bed bug is a rust-colored bug with horizontal dents on its abdomen, six legs, two antennae, and may be bloated and pill-shaped if it has had a recent blood meal.
 But it is vital to understand what an adult bed bug looks like, and adult bed bugs are much less likely to be seen during the day.
 You are more likely to see immature nymphs, which can range from pale to tan in color, are only about the size of the tip on a pen and are most likely to be noticed when they are filled with your bright red blood.
 If you, or someone you know, sees a tiny red bug on their skin, they must take a closer look and check to see if it is a bed bug.
 Recognizing a bed bug could prevent an infestation from getting into your home.

 Most of the time, you won't see a bed bug.
 Fortunately, these bugs leave signs.
 Here are the five signs that could alert you to a bed bug infestation:

 Black patches in the seams of mattresses and box springs or on the stitching and seams of upholstered furniture

 Black streaks on sheets, pillowcases, wall outlets, and baseboards

 Tiny white eggs

 Blood stains on sheets, pillowcases, mattresses, box springs, and upholstered furniture

 When you return from a trip, always wash your clothing and bedding at the hottest temperature.